cloudquery/cloudquery/website/tables/oracle/oracle_virtualnetwork_subnets.md

 # Table: oracle_virtualnetwork_subnets

-This table shows data for Oracle Virtualnetwork Subnets.
+This table shows data for Oracle Virtual Network Subnets.

 The composite primary key for this table is (**region**, **compartment_id**, **id**).